-The planned implementation period for the proposed emergency response to drought in the two districts of Oromia and Amhara regions will be 6 months from February 1, 2016 to July 31, 2016.
+The planned implementation period for the proposed emergency response and risk mitigation project in the two districts of Oromia and Amhara regions will be from February 1, 2016 to December 31, 2016.

 3.6 Monitoring and Evaluation

 The proposed project's interventions will be guided by the implementing partners' planning, monitoring and reporting system, based on the project log frame.
 Participatory monitoring and evaluation will be employed in all stages of the project implementation.
 Data captured in the monitoring process will be compiled to form monthly activity performance reporting.